 Management of Treatment Resistant Depression

-There are three major types of approaches to the management of treatment resistant depression.
+There are three major approaches to the management of treatment resistant depression.
 These are medication strategies, psychotherapy, and procedural options.
-For most people, a combination of a medication strategy and psychotherapy is more effective than either approach alone.4 If these combined approaches are ineffective, the procedural options are then considered.
+For most people, a combination of a medication strategy and psychotherapy is more effective than either approach alone.4 If these combined approaches are ineffective, the procedural options are considered.

 Experts estimate that about two thirds of antidepressants are prescribed by primary care physicians.6 However, when those prescriptions do not lead to desired improvement in symptoms, the next step is referral to a psychiatrist for medication advice.
 In certain states, psychologists also have prescription privileges.

-A psychiatrist will review the person’s medical history, review all drugs being used currently, and determine whether the medications are being used correctly.
-They will also consider any relevant physical health conditions that may be contributing to the depressed mood.
-The psychiatrist will also determine whether there is another mental health condition which is contributing to the problem.
+The psychiatrist will determine whether there is another mental health condition that’s contributing to the problem.
 Assuming that the current medication has been tried for an adequate time span and at a standard effective dosage, the next step will be the consideration of the following medication strategies.

 The most common medication strategies are:6

-- Trying a different antidepressant in the same class.
-Classes include Selective Serotonin Reuptake Inhibitors (SSRIs), Serotonin and Norepinephrine Reuptake Inhibitors (SNRIs), newer antidepressants (affect different serotonin receptors), older antidepressants (tricyclics), and MAO Inhibitors.
+- Trying a different antidepressant in the same class: classes include Selective Serotonin Reuptake Inhibitors (SSRIs), Serotonin and Norepinephrine Reuptake Inhibitors (SNRIs), newer antidepressants (affect different serotonin receptors), older antidepressants (tricyclics), and MAO Inhibitors

-- Continuing the current medicine and adding a new one from a different class (Combination Therapy).
+- Continuing the current medicine and adding a new one from a different class (combination therapy)

 - Continuing the current medicine and adding one that is not typically used to treat depression (augmentation therapy).
 This method may include antipsychotics, mood stabilizers, anti-anxiety medications, thyroid hormone, or others.4

-It is strongly advised that a person with treatment resistant depression participates in psychotherapy.4,6 Through counseling with a mental health professional, such as a psychiatrist, psychologist, or social worker, the individual benefits in several possible ways.
+It’s strongly advised that a person with treatment resistant depression participates in depression therapy.4, 6 Through counseling with a mental health professional, such as a psychiatrist, psychologist, or social worker, the individual benefits in several possible ways.
 Benefits include using new coping skills to manage stress, addressing ongoing consequences of any past trauma, and learning new relationship skills.
-It may also be helpful for individuals who exhibit substance misuse that is contributing to the depressive symptoms.

 Cognitive Behavioral Therapy (CBT)